OpenEM: Large-scale multi-structural 3D datasets for electromagnetic methods

-To address the limitations and provide a unified, comprehensive, large-scale dataset for advancing the application of deep learning in electromagnetic methods—as well as to supply reliable dataset for field data processing—we present OpenEM, a large-scale, multi-structural, three-dimensional geoelectric model dataset that encompasses a wide range of geologically plausible subsurface structures.
+To address the limitations and provide a unified, comprehensive, large-scale dataset for advancing the application of deep learning in electromagnetic methods—as well as to supply reliable dataset for field data processing—we present OpenEM, a large-scale, multi-structural, 3D geoelectric model dataset that encompasses a wide range of geologically plausible subsurface structures.
 OpenEM contains nine categories of geoelectric models with varying levels of complexity, including half-space models with anomalous bodies, flat layers, folded layers, flat faults, curved faults, and their corresponding variants containing anomalous bodies.
 The resistivity values range from 1 to 2000 Ω·m, and the models consist of 3 to 7 layers.
 In models with anomalies, 1 to 5 anomalous bodies of both regular and irregular shapes are incorporated to enhance dataset diversity and realism.
-In practice, three-dimensional forward modeling is highly time-consuming, which has hindered the broader adoption of deep learning for three-dimensional tasks.
-To enable efficient use of OpenEM, we further developed a deep learning–based fast forward modeling approach capable of rapidly and reliably generating forward modeling results for the entire dataset.
-This ensures that OpenEM can be readily applied to a wide range of tasks.
+We further provide OpenEM with an accompanying 3D model generator that enables fully controllable 3D model construction, allowing users to customize structural characteristics of the generated models, including resistivity magnitudes, fault geometries and locations, as well as the size, shape and spatial distribution of anomalous bodies.

 OpenEM is compatible with widely used electromagnetic exploration systems, including ground-based, airborne, semi-airborne, time-domain, and frequency-domain electromagnetic systems.
 The dataset can be employed to construct surrogate models for well-established processes and supports computationally intensive tasks such as denoising, forward modeling, and inversion.
 Moreover, OpenEM facilitates research in related areas, including complexity analysis, uncertainty quantification, and generalization studies.